-Leave home plan: Have somewhere to go.
-Where will you stay?
-Let people know you are leaving.
-Who will you call?
 Have safe transport.
 How will you get there?
 Who will drive or take you?

 Things to take with you.
 What important items will you take?

 Do I have a plan in case I can't return home for many weeks or months?

 Other details

+Pack an emergency kit

 Item Details Drinking water For three (3) day or 10 litres for each person in your home.
 Food and can opener Enough packet food, canned food and dried food for three (3) days.
-Think about everyone's needs, such as babies and animals.
+Thinl about everyone's needs, such as babies and animals.
 First aid box Items to help if someone gets hurt.
 Include 'just in case' medications like painkillers, aids, reading glasses, medic-alerts.
 Bathroom and health Toilet paper, toothpaste, soap, shampoo, sunscreen, sanitary products, nappies, insect spray, wipes and facemasks.
 Mobile phone and chargers A mobile phone and a charger and solar powered battery pack.
 Torch A torch for everyone or head lamps, glow sticks or battery powered lanterns Radio A radio that uses batteries to listen to safety alerts.
 Batteries Spare batteries for radio and torches.
 Solar charged batteries are a good idea.
 Important document on USB or online Scan and save digital copies of papers like driver's licenses, passports, birth certificates, ID cards, Medicare cards, insurance policies.
-Save contacts, photos and a copy of your Dangerous Weather Emergency Plan.
-Cooking items A small gas stove and items like plastic plates and cutlery.
+Save contacts, photos and a copy of your Dangerous Weather Emergency Plan cooking items A small gas stove and items like plastic plates and cutlery.
 Small tool kit Tools like safety knife, pliers, screwdriver, gardening gloves and wrench for small repairs Spare cash In case ATMs or the internet are not working.
 Pet items Carrier/cage, food, treats, toys bowls, leash and bedding.
 Extra clothes and blankets Warm and dry clothing, sunglasses and hats.
 Entertainment Cards, books, colouring/drawing, board games.
 Other Items for babies, young children, elderly Medicine For each person you are responsible for.
-Check regularly that these are in date and stored correctly.
+Check regularly that these are i date and stored correctly.
 Think about whether any of these might need to be kept cool and how you might do this if the power goes out (e.g. a cooler bag and supply of ice in the fridge).